dkrishna143/dockerfiles/CMD/Readme.md

 #############CMD

-CMD is Instruction that Runs  container
+CMD is Instruction that Runs  container.it shoud run foreground and infinite time